 To reach the boat launch at Runaround Pond Park, take Exit 22 off I-295 in Freeport/Durham.
 Turn right onto ME-136 North and drive 6.2 miles.
 Turn left onto Rabbit Road and continue onto Runaround Pond Road for 1.1 miles.
 Look for the entrance to the parking area and boat launch on the right.

-- Old Chandler Mill Dam to Poland Range Road.
+Runaround Pond to Poland Range Road.
+Begin by launching at the Runaround Pond Recreation Area and paddle downstream to the Old Chandler Mill Dam.
+Then portage on river left along the walking trails and rejoin downstream of the dam.
+Some beaver dams and strainers (downed trees) can be a challenge just downstream from Runaround Pond.
 From below the dam, Chandler Brook is flatwater to Poland Range Road.
 It is easily paddled in either direction, including launching at Poland Range Road, paddling upstream to the dam, and returning to the same launch.
 At low water, the trip is best done in this upstream direction.
 Some beaver dams and strainers (downed trees) can be a challenge just downstream from Runaround Pond, but the trip is surprisingly remote and pristine.

-- Poland Range Road to Elmwood Road.
+Poland Range Road to Elmwood Road.
 This section of Chandler Brook can be paddled only during spring high water or after heavy rain.
 To determine water levels, stop on Lawrence Road in Northn Pownal and take a look at the river as it runs parallel to the road.
 If the water is high enough to run those rapids, the water is high enough to run the entire brook.
 The most fun rapids are just downriver from the Bradbury Corridor trail bridge crossing the stream below Sweetser Road.
 Bridges at Poland Range Road, Lawrence Road, and Elmwood Road have ample access and safe shoulders, allowing paddlers to adjust trip length.
 Please respect any private property postings at bridges; all bridges have enough public access if you hug the bridge abutments.

 Not Recommended – Elmwood Road to East Branch Chandler Brook.
 This section is not recommend for most paddlers.
-In 2017, significant major strainers (downed trees) make it very frustrating to paddle the brook between Elmwood Road and Chadsey Road or from Milliken Road to the junction with the East Branch of Chandler Brook.
+In 2017, significant major strainers (downed trees) make it very frustrating to paddle the brook between Elmwood Road and Chadsey Road or from Milliken Road to the confluence with the East Branch of Chandler Brook.

-- East Branch Chandler Brook to Royal River.
+East Branch Chandler Brook to Royal River.
 The lower-most reaches of Chandler Brook can usually be paddled upstream and back by starting and ending at the hand carry boat launch at Old Town House Park on the Royal River at Route 9.
 In the middle of this segment, the North Road bridge creates a short rapid that can be waded upstream at most water levels or paddled upstream at higher levels.
-Strainers above the junction with the East Branch Chandler Brook block upstream travel prior to reaching Milliken Road.
+Strainers above the confluence with the East Branch Chandler Brook block upstream travel prior to reaching Milliken Road.

-Paddling Runaround Pond
+Runaround Pond Paddling

 Runaround Pond is always an exceptional paddling experience.
 Paddlers may begin and end at the Runaround Pond Recreation Area’s hand-carry boat launch.
 Soon after leaving the boat launch the winding pond creates a near-wilderness experience with miles of undeveloped forested shoreline.
 Fish and wildlife include beavers, otters, eagles, osprey, kingfishers, herons, frogs, turtles, bass and pickerel.